 Thank you so much for your decision stop selling assault weapons and high-capacity ammunition magazines.
 I am also delighted that you are now raising your purchasing age to 21 for customers buying handguns or long guns and calling for our elected officials to enact a whole host of life-saving gun reforms, including an assault weapons ban.
 I know that extremists in the pro-gun movement are going to give you a hard time for his, but I can assure you that I will now be your customer for life.
 Anytime I have any sporting goods needs, I am going to think about the moral actions you took after the Parkland shooting and make my way to Dick’s.
 In the long-term, you are going to find that these decisions were not only good for your heart and soul, but also for your bottom line.

 Phone: (724) 273-5552

-Once you have contacted Dick’s, click the orange banner above to report your action!
+Once you have contacted Dick’s, click the orange banner below to report taking action!